 - a.
 Competition machines may only be ridden on the racetrack or in the designated test area.
-All other riding is discouraged. - b.
-All riders and team personnel must clearly display an AMA Pro Racing/MX Sports credential. - c.
-Riders, crew members or any AMA Pro Racing credential holders are prohibited from operating any motor vehicle on race venue property in such a manner as to endanger the safety of other riders, crew members, officials of the public. - d.
-Operation of a motor vehicle, including but not limited to a motorcycle, golf cart, ATV or utility vehicle, in the paddock must be at a very slow, acceptable speed (10 MPH maximum) so as not to endanger life or limb of other riders, crew members, officials or the public. - e.
-A rider or mechanic testing a race machine in the designated test area must wear a helmet and appropriate protective gear (pants, shirt, and boots). - f.
+All other riding is discouraged. - c.
+Racers, crew members and any MX Sports credential holders are prohibited from operating any motor vehicle on race venue property in such a manner as to endanger the safety of other racers, crew members, officials or the public. - d.
+Operation of a motor vehicle, including but not limited to a motorcycle, golf cart, ATV or utility vehicle, in the paddock must be at a very slow, acceptable speed (10 MPH maximum) so as not to endanger life or limb of other racers, crew members, officials or the public. - e.
+A helmet and appropriate protective gear (pants, shirt, and boots) must be worn by the operator at all times a race machine is in operation.

+- f.
 Smoking is prohibited in the Signal Area, starting line and other restricted areas. - g.
 Persons less than 16 years of age are prohibited in the Signal Area, starting line and other restricted areas. - h.
 Pets are prohibited in the Signal Area, starting line and other restricted areas.
 Pets in the paddock must be on a leash or properly contained. - i.
 Proper attire is required in the Signal Area.
 Shirts must have a collar.
-Open-toe shoes, cut-offs and sleeveless shirts/tank tops are not permitted.
-All individuals accessing the Signal Area are encouraged to wear eye protection.

-j.
-Before leaving a race facility it is the responsibility of riders/teams to deposit all waste fuel, fuel drums, motor oils, coolants, tires, batteries, black water and all other hazardous wastes in the proper hazardous waste disposal area provided by the track.
-Should containers not be available on-site, riders/teams must transport such items from the facility for proper disposal.
+Open-toe shoes, cut-offs and sleeveless shirts/tank tops are prohibited.
+All individuals accessing the Signal Area are encouraged to wear eye protection. - j.
+Before leaving a race facility it is the responsibility of racers/teams to deposit all waste fuel, fuel drums, motor oils, coolants, tires, batteries, black water and all other hazardous wastes in the proper hazardous waste disposal area provided by the track.
+Should containers not be available on-site, racers/teams must transport such items from the facility for proper disposal.

-2.9 Riders Meeting
+2.9 Racers Meeting

-All riders entered in the event must attend the riders meeting.
+All racers entered in the event must attend the Racers Meeting.
 The Race Director may call roll or spot-check attendance.
-On event days, riders may be designated to participate in pre-race opening ceremonies, post-race podium interviews, and scheduled press briefings.
-Riders failing to be available for these event day activities may be fined.
-Riders may be excused from these activities for medical reasons, or for good cause only upon approval by MX Sports.
+On event days, racers may be designated to participate in pre-race opening ceremonies, post-race podium interviews, and scheduled press briefings.
+Racers failing to be available for these event day activities may be fined.
+Racers may be excused from these activities for medical reasons, or for good cause only upon approval by MX Sports.